Our Story

 Lady Anne Evans

-As a child, Lady Anne spent weekends exploring National Trust houses, fascinated by the lives and stories within historic walls.
-That early curiosity grew into a career in advertising, where she honed her creativity and resilience, and later into a lifelong exploration of art, design, and interiors.
+As a child, Lady Anne spent weekends exploring National Trust houses, drawn to the lives and stories held within them.
+That early interest developed over time, first into a career in advertising, and then into a wider focus on art, design, and interiors.

 From William Morris to Eleven Bibury